Why Google not Tracking Users can Finally Give Rise to Adoption of More Effective Alternatives? | 22 Mar, 2021

 AI and Computer Vision is Powering the Next Gen Contextual Targeting

-Traditionally contextual advertising has been built around natural language processing (NLP), placing ads by detecting text-based contexts.
-However emerging AI and computer vision now enable in-image and in-video context detection which adds multiple contextual layers that further support NLP based targeting with much more nuanced insight.
+Traditionally contextual advertising has been built around natural language processing (NLP), placing ads by identifying text-based contexts.
+However, emerging AI and computer vision now enable in-image and in-video contexts which adds multiple contextual layers that further support NLP based targeting with much more nuanced insight.
 For example, in a streaming video, the tech can recognize a scene (i.e., someone holding a pair of Nike shoes, or a brand logo) and a relevant ad can appear alongside it.

 Contextual ad targeting completely transcends use of cookies and or any personal data and is future ready, even on platforms like Facebook and YouTube— as these platforms are most likely to move to privacy enabled advertising models in the future.